taraokelly/Data-Representation-And-Querying-Assignment/README.md

 2. HTML and Bootstrap - For the client side I used HTML and jQuery.
 I used Bootstap to create responsive designs in my HTML pages.

-3. CouchDB - I choose to utilize CouchDB a mechanism to store data.
+3. CouchDB - I choose to utilize CouchDB as a mechanism to store data.

 **Running this application**

-You will need to install Python3: [here](https://www.python.org/downloads/).
+I you do not have Python installed, you will need to install Python3([you can download it here](https://www.python.org/downloads/)).
 After the installation of Python, you will have to import two Python modules:

 1. Flask

-2. Couchdb
+2. CouchDB

 Run the following commands to import the modules: